horselord-joe-8053/ultra-fru-genai-analytics/README.md

 > pgvector does interactive intelligence.
 > Claude explains it.**

-This separation is the core of the design interview.
+This separation is a fundamental architectural principle that enables scalable, cost-effective analytics.

 ### System layers